STarLo-rd/STarLo-rd.github.io/docs/brandpulse/use-cases.md

 So, what’s BrandPulse actually good for?
 I built it to tackle real problems brands face every day—and to show off what it can do in a demo.
 Here’s how it plays out, both in my MVP and in the wild.

 ## Demo Scenarios (What You’ll See)
 I wanted BrandPulse to shine in a demo, so I cooked up a few scenarios using "SuperCoffee" as my test brand.
-These run at700,000 tweets per second to flex the system’s muscle.
+These run at 700,000 tweets per second to flex the system’s muscle.

 - **Crisis Detection**: Picture this: everything’s chill, then bam—tons of tweets like “SuperCoffee sucks #fail” start pouring in.
 The dashboard flips from 80% positive to 60% negative in seconds, and an alert pops up.
 It’s fast enough to catch a PR nightmare before it spirals, proving the system’s speed at crazy volumes.